Sister Abhaya murder case: Alleged confession

 In September 2009, the tapes, which were claimed to be recordings of the narco tests conducted by CBI agents on the three accused were leaked to Kairali TV, a local television station.
-These revealed the alleged confessions of Father Jose Poothrikkayil, Father Thomas M. Kottur and Sister Sephys, who were all in the state of sedation.
+These revealed the alleged confessions of Father Jose Poothrikkayil, Father Thomas M. Kottur and Sister Sephy, who were all in the state of sedation.
 The videos, which have been uploaded to YouTube, showed the suspects detailing what happened during the night of the murder after having been injected with the truth serum.
 It was not clear whether the tapes were authentic or if it were accepted as evidence by the court.